Drednote/spring-boot-starter-telegram/README.md

 - `TelegramScope` is a specialization of `@Scope` for a component whose lifecycle is bound to the current telegram update handling.
 More [here](#telegram-scope)

+## Additional Info

+- All packages are children of `io.github.drednote.telegram` marked with two annotations - `@NonNullApi` and `@NonNullFields`.
+This means that by default all fields and APIs accept and return non-null objects.
+If it is needed to return a nullable object, then the field or method is annotated with `@Nullable`

 ## Configuration

 ### Base properties